In this guide, I explain if and how you can earn money by selling your photos (or videos) as NFT.

 NFTs have become very popular mainly in the world of video games since they allow people to exchange rare collectible items (such as weapons) outside of the markets created by software developers.
 A few years ago, for example, the CryptoKitties craze exploded.
 The same concept can be applied to any type of digital file including music, photos, videos, and even Tweets.

-When I first started learning about the world of NFTs, I immediately wondered if it was possible to use them to sell photos (and stock footage), especially since agencies like Shutterstock keep reducing the commissions for the photographers.
+When I first started learning about the world of NFTs, I immediately wondered if it was possible to use them to sell photos (and stock footage), especially since agencies like Shutterstock keep reducing the commissions for photographers.

 Having control of your own work and being able to determine how many copies to sell and at what price seemed like a very interesting idea.